Drizz1le/gf1motion/README.md

 ## Proof of Concept

 Decoding a format convinces you.
 Re-encoding it convinces the game.
-To prove the format was fully solved, I exported Bulbasaur's idle clip to JSON and made one surgical edit: the frame-21 key of **Waist · TranslationX**, from `0.4954` to `6.28318` — a 2π-unit displacement chosen to be impossible to miss.
+To prove the format was fully solved, I exported Bulbasaur's idle clip to JSON and made one small edit: the frame-21 key of **Waist · TranslationX**, from `0.4954` to `6.28318`.
+This is an 2π-unit displacement chosen to be impossible to miss.

 <table>